blue-quark/data_science_projects/README.md

 # Data Science Project Portfolio

-Welcome to my data science project portfolio 👨‍💻
+Welcome to my data science project portfolio 👨‍💻 This repository contains the code and data for various data science projects I've worked on.
+My projects in this repository span a variety of topics, including machine learning, data analysis, and visualization.

+Currently, I'm working on a price regression project, which involves predicting the price of a new trailer based on various features.
+This project uses Python and scikit-learn, and I'm continually refining the model to improve its accuracy.

+Please feel free to explore the repository and contact me with any questions or opportunities to collaborate.
+Thank you for visiting!

 # Exploratory Data Analysis
 | Project Name                                                                                                                            | Description | Skills |